- The Academic Program

 - Senior video

 During the upper school years, PHS offers a variety of activities designed to allow students to socialize with each other.
-These include dances and after-game mixers.
-(See Special Events.)
-All these activities require parent volunteers to chaperone.
+These include dances and after-game mixers (See Special Events).
+Many of these activities require parent volunteers to chaperone.
 Without the parent volunteers, these events, which many of our students enjoy, would not be possible.